 This is to ensure that your testing process adequately allows you to identify issues in your production process.
 Although this sounds like it is achievable only in a large factory setting there are still a number of important processes to follow in this section.

--Your raw materials, including water need to be regularily tested for compliance with specification.
+Your raw materials, including water need to be regularly tested for compliance with specification.
 If you have purchased your materials, it is your responsibility to ensure that they are compliant and have been fully tested by the vendor.

--Your finished products need to be tested for compliance with any applicable specifications.
+Your finished products need to be tested for compliance with any applicable specifications.
 This will depend on where you sell and what you make.
-You’ll want to ensure that any samples you take are fully representative of the lot: this can usually be achived by firstly standardising your production process as above.
+You’ll want to ensure that any samples you take are fully representative of the lot: this can usually be achieved by firstly standardising your production process as above.

--Returned products are regularily inspected and examined for compliance with specifications.
+Returned products are regularly inspected and examined for compliance with specifications.